fossasia/eventyay-tickets/doc/developer/setup.rst

 In order to use those, you have two options – in any case, you will need to have ``node`` and ``npm`` installed on your system.

-If you just need to use the JavaScript component, but don't need to change it, compile the JavaScript files::
+If you just need to use the JavaScript component, but don’t need to change it, compile the JavaScript files::

     (env)$ python manage.py rebuild --npm-install